SKaplanOfficial/Raycast-PromptLab/README.md

     - Create a custom PromptLab command accessible via 'Search PromptLab Commands'
 - Search PromptLab Commands
     - Search and run custom PromptLab commands
+- PromptLab Command Store
+    - Explore and search commands uploaded to the store by other PromptLab users
 - Summarize Selected Files
     - Summarize the contents of selected text files, PDFs, images, audio files, and more.
 - PromptLab Chat